umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 ## Format

 At the London in person 'formal' meetups we usually have two talks of around 40 minutes.
 We feel that's too passive for a virtual meetup and like to have two shorter talks, or just one long one.

-Hopefully the talk(s) will spark some good questions and conversations, it's a shame to have to cut that short if you have too much planned.
+It's important to leave time for some good questions and conversations between talks – it's a shame to have to cut things short if you have too much planned – and this helps keep attendees engaged.

+### News

 We always start with any Umbraco news that has happened since the last meetup.

 Rather than a long list of bullet points covering everything, how about focusing on three things that you find most interesting and go into detail on those.

+If you're in need of some inspiration for topics, the monthly [Skrift Newsletter](https://bit.ly/skrift59-5) and the weekly [UmbraCoffee](https://www.youtube.com/umbracoffee) series are good sources.

-Remember that your audience may not actually know that much about Umbraco so you might need to take some time to explain things in a way that will keep everyone engaged.
-Saying "Niels Hartvig, the founder of Umbraco" is a much friendly approach than just referring to him as "Niels".
+Remember, your audience may not actually know that much about Umbraco so you might need to take some time to explain things in a way that will keep everyone engaged.
+Saying "Niels Hartvig, the founder of Umbraco" is a much a friendlier approach than just referring to him as "Niels".
 This is appropriate for in person meetups too of course, it's something we need to keep reminding ourselves!

 ## Tools